marina2909/cities/README.md

 Guess the City
 =========================

 Small game where you can have fun guessing city positions on the map and learn something along the way.
-You can try this game at [Guess the cities](http://www.marinasovic.com/cities/).

 Getting started
 ---------------